notmalte/cco/README.md

 Options:
       --lex       Only run the lexer
-      --parse     Only run the lexer and parser --codegen   Only run the lexer, parser, and code generator, but stop before emitting assembly -S, --assembly  Emit assembly code, but do not link -h, --help      Print help
+      --parse     Only run the lexer and parser --tacky     Only run the lexer, parser, and tacky generator --codegen   Only run the lexer, parser, tacky generator, and code generator -S, --assembly  Emit assembly code, but do not link -h, --help      Print help
   -V, --version   Print version